What Happens to Your Body After Birth

 Healing Foods for Postpartum Care

-Here is the list of foods that have healing properties that will benefit your postpartum recovery.
-Choose organic whenever possible.
+Here are some examples of foods that have healing properties that will benefit your postpartum recovery.

-- Proteins – Boiled milk, unfermented cheeses like panir, dhals (split peeled beans), lentils, soaked beans, nuts and fresh nut milks, chicken, turkey and fish (used appropriately).
+1. Proteins – Boiled milk, unfermented cheeses, lentils, soaked nuts, chicken, turkey and fish (used appropriately).

-- Fruit – Sweet, fresh, room temperature fruit and juices are great for their life force.
-Coconut milk and avocado can be combined with both fruit and vegetable/grains without digestive upset.
+3. Fruit – Sweet, fresh, room temperature fruit and juices are great for their life force.

 Postpartum Rejects